Free for 30 days — no credit card required.

 Short answer

-ContractShield vs BuildBook: BuildBook is subscription project management software for builders and remodelers, while ContractShield is a Work Order Marketplace where clients post projects and contractors bid, with a flat 2% platform fee split 1% client and 1% contractor.
+ContractShield vs BuildBook: BuildBook is subscription project management software for builders and remodelers, while ContractShield is the all-in-one job platform for contractors — quote in 25 minutes, run the project, and get paid on milestones, with government and client work orders surfaced to you, at a flat 2% per job (1% client + 1% contractor), capped at $250 per job, no per-lead fees ever.
 BuildBook organizes projects you already have.
 ContractShield brings new work and manages it end to end.

-• BuildBook charges a monthly subscription; ContractShield charges 2% only when a bid wins.
+• BuildBook charges a monthly subscription; ContractShield charges 2% per job (1% each side), capped at $250.

-• Both offer client communication and project tracking; ContractShield adds the marketplace acquisition layer.
+• Both offer client communication and project tracking; ContractShield adds AI quoting and a job pipeline.

 • ContractShield reviews license and insurance documents before any contractor can bid.